 - More Advanced Functions for managing deliveries, appointments, & territories, and helps with lead generation;

 - Customer notifications by way of SMS or email notifications;

 - Outstanding Tech Support;

-- Less time invested by the team members
+- Less time invested by the teams and their members;

-- Excellent design and ease of use (paid services often improve useability)
+- Excellent design and ease of use (paid services often improve usability);

 - Unlimited number of stops;